 Base erosion and anti-abuse tax (BEAT)

 P.L.
-115-97 creates a new US federal tax called the ‘base erosion and anti-avoidance tax,’ or BEAT.
+115-97 creates a new US federal tax called the ‘base erosion and anti-abuse tax' (BEAT).
 P.L.
-115-97 targets US tax-base erosion by imposing an additional corporate tax liability on corporations (other than RICs, REITs, or S corporations) that, together with their affiliates, have average annual gross receipts for the three-year period ending with the preceding tax year of at least USD 500 million and that make certain base-eroding payments to related foreign persons during the tax year of 3% (2% for certain banks and securities dealers) or more of all their deductible expenses apart from certain exceptions.
-The most notable of these exceptions are the net operating loss (NOL) deduction, the new dividends received deduction for foreign-source dividends, the new deduction for foreign-derived intangible income (FDII) and the deduction relating to the new category of global intangible low-taxed income (GILTI), qualified derivative payments defined in the provision, and certain payments for services.
+115-97 targets US tax-base erosion by imposing an additional corporate tax liability on corporations (other than regulated investment companies [RICs], real estate investment trusts [REITs], or S corporations) that, together with their affiliates, have average annual gross receipts for the three-year period ending with the preceding tax year of at least USD 500 million and that make certain base-eroding payments to related foreign persons during the tax year of 3% (2% for certain banks and securities dealers) or more of all their deductible expenses apart from certain exceptions.
+The most notable of these exceptions are the net operating loss (NOL) deduction, the new dividends received deduction (DRD) for foreign-source dividends, the new deduction for foreign-derived intangible income (FDII) and the deduction relating to the new category of global intangible low-taxed income (GILTI), qualified derivative payments defined in the provision, and certain payments for services.

 A base-eroding payment generally is any amount paid or accrued by the taxpayer to a related foreign person that is deductible for acquiring property subject to depreciation or amortisation, or for reinsurance payments.
-The category also includes certain payments to ‘expatriated entities’ under the anti-inversion rules of Section 7874.
+The category also includes certain payments by ‘expatriated entities’ subject to the anti-inversion rules of Section 7874.

 Mandatory deemed repatriation 'toll charge'

 P.L.
-115-97 uses the mechanics under subpart F to impose a one-time ‘toll charge’ on the undistributed, non-previously taxed post-1986 foreign E&P of certain US-owned foreign corporations as part of the transition to a new territorial regime.
-The toll charge, found in revised Section 965, is reduced by a deduction computed in a manner that ensures a 15.5% effective tax rate on earnings represented by ‘cash’ and an 8% effective tax rate to the extent the earnings exceed the cash position.
+115-97 uses the mechanics of Subpart F to impose a one-time ‘toll charge’ on the undistributed, non-previously taxed post-1986 foreign earnings and profits of certain US-owned foreign corporations as part of the transition to a new territorial regime.
+The 'toll charge', found in revised Section 965, is reduced by a deduction computed in a manner that ensures a 15.5% effective tax rate on earnings represented by ‘cash’ and an 8% effective tax rate to the extent the earnings exceed the cash position.

 CIT rates vary from state to state and generally range from 1% to 12% (although some states impose no income tax).
-The most common taxable base is federal taxable income, which is modified by state provisions and generally is allocated to a state on the basis of a three-factor formula: tangible assets and rental expense, sales and other receipts, and payroll.
+The most common taxable base is federal taxable income, which is modified by state provisions and generally is apportioned to a state on the basis of an apportionment formula consisting of one or more of the following: tangible assets and rental expense, sales and other receipts, and payroll.
+Many states are moving away from a three-factor formula in favour of a one-factor receipts apportionment methodology.
 State and municipal taxes are deductible expenses for federal income tax purposes.